 James Bond was here…

 The stark setting of shattered concrete buildings and disintegrating industrial facilities on a windswept island has made Gunkanjima a perfect location for film shootings.
 In the James Bond film Skyfall, the grim island was recreated in the studio.

 Gunkanjima has been listed together with nearly 30 other “Sites of Japan’s Meiji Industrial Revolution” in Southern Japan.
 Most of them are of little interest to regular travellers, but only to history buffs and some engineers.
 Those, however, can delve into the staggering technological developments in Japan at the end of the 19th century, when the country suddenly opened up to the world.

 Should you visit Gunkanjima?

 Yes, definitely it is worth travelling to Nagasaki and to visit Gunkanjima, and we appreciated the opportunity to land on the island.
+We rate it as one of the best UNESCO sites in Japan (and there are many!).
 You have to bear in mind, though, that it is not possible to explore the ruined buildings: you have to stay on the newly-built visitor walkway.
 Nevertheless, there are quite photogenic views, and imagining the lives of the workers there is quite intriguing.